Office of the Prosecuting Attorney

 If a fee is believed to be excessive and not in compliance with Office of Prosecuting Attorney billing procedures, the fees can be appealed.

 Content Based Appeal:

-If a response is an Affidavit of Non-Existence, a redacted response or a separated response, an appeal may be filed.
+If a response indicates that a record does not exist, is a redacted response or a separated response, an appeal may be filed.